 - Raw hides, skins not furskins, leather: $12.7 million (Down by -30%)

 - Collector items, art, antiques: $5.2 million (Up by 1676.7%)

 - Miscellaneous animal-origin products: $447,000 (Reversing a -$6,000 deficit)

 - Vegetable plaiting materials: $62,000 (Reversing an -$821,000 deficit)

 Iraq has highly positive net exports in the international trade of oil well ahead of its surplus for gold.
 In turn, these cashflows indicate Iraq’s strong competitive advantages under the petroleum product category.
 The flipside of the coin is that Iraq’s international trade scorecard depends heavily on global oil prices and, lacking product diversification, is vulnerable to petroleum-specific downturns.

 Below are exports from Iraq that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Iraq’s goods trail Iraqi importer spending on foreign products.

-Iraq has highly negative net exports and therefore deep international trade deficits for machinery products.
+Iraq has highly negative net exports and therefore deep international trade deficits for machinery products including computers.

 Iraqi Export Companies